luigi989/own-projects/README.md

 ## :notebook_with_decorative_cover: Examples

-A website with cool stuff coded in HTML and CSS.
-Javascript may be used later on also.
+A website with a lot of experimental code examples, for example login pages with a modern design.

+# Used languages

 ## :microscope: Periodiska systemet